 Halt Trafficking in Ivory and Rhino Horn

 An Act Preventing Trafficking in Ivory and Rhino Horns (S.496) would restrict the sale of ivory and rhino horn in the Commonwealth, ending Massachusetts’ role in the global poaching crisis.
 It would more closely align Massachusetts commerce laws with federal interstate commerce regulations and establish a fund, with penalties assessed under the proposed law, to promote conservation and education.

 Close the Puppy-Mill-to-Pet-Shop Pipeline

-An Act Banning the Retail Sale of Cats and Dogs in Pet Shops (H.800 and S.175) would prohibit the sale of puppies, kittens, and rabbits in pet shops unless made available in partnership with an animal shelter or rescue organization.
+As filed, (H.800 and S.175) would have prohibited the sale of puppies, kittens, and rabbits in pet shops unless made available in partnership with an animal shelter or rescue organization.
 Pet shops typically acquire their dogs and cats from inhumane commercial breeding facilities, often called “puppy mills” or “kitten mills.”
 Pet stores are a preferred sales outlet for puppy mills because they allow the cruelty at the mills to remain hidden from consumers.
 However, this legislation was redrafted (S.2592) in Committee and no longer resembles the original bill nor its intended purpose.
 This redraft language has been significantly weakened to protect puppy-selling pet stores as well as the puppy mill industry at the expense of consumer protection and animal welfare.

 Status: H.800 and S.175 were sponsored by State Senator Patrick O’Connor and Representative Natalie Higgins.
 A problematic redraft (S.2592) was released from the Joint Committee on Consumer Protection and Professional Licensure.
-Public hearing held on July 22, 2019.
+The public hearing was held on July 22, 2019.
 The Animal Legal Defense Fund cannot support S.2592 in its current, weakened form.